frame-technology/react-coding-challenge/README.md

 ## Solution Format

-Although this is a basic exercise, we'll be looking for **simple, well-designed and tested code** in the submission.
+Although this is a basic exercise, we'll be looking for **simple, well-designed, and tested code** in the submission.

-Submit your solution by tarballing up your repo and emailing it to jobs@frame.ai.
+Submit your solution by emailing a tarball archive to jobs@frame.ai.
 Please include a `README` with setup instructions, and any tests or other documentation you created as part of your solution.

 Also, add the following info to your `README`:

+* What did you focus on to create a quality user experience?
+* What is your component design and project organization methodology?
 * How did you decide which technologies to use as part of your solution?
 * Are there any improvements you could make to your submission?
-* What would you do differently if you were allocated more time?
+* What would you do differently with more time?

 ## Details

 All subreddits can be read by appending `.json` to the end of the url.
-So the Cats subreddit at: `https://www.reddit.com/r/cats/` can be consumed as a json blob at `https://www.reddit.com/r/cats.json` .
+So, the Cats subreddit at `https://www.reddit.com/r/cats/` can be consumed as a json blob at `https://www.reddit.com/r/cats.json`.
 A sample blob is provided as [`feed/sample.json`](feed/sample.json).

-The deployable solution should be built in a folder named **`dist`** with an entry point file of **`index.html`**.
+A deployable solution should be built in a folder named **`dist`** with an entry point file of **`index.html`**.

-Please create components for each part of the page (eg. header, content, footer, etc).
 Assets are provided in the `assets` folder.

-The pages should also be usable (but not polished) on mobile devices.
+The pages should also be usable (but not necessarily polished) on mobile devices.

 You can assume that you do not have to support legacy browsers without features such as `fetch` or `flexbox`.